Our most common search themes:

-OxymoronsAn oxymoron is a term in which two contradictory terms are combined.
+What Is an Oxymoron?
+(Definition)An oxymoron is the use of words in which two contradictory terms are combined.

-The term oxymoron is itself an oxymoron as it derives from the Greek oxus (sharp) and moros (stupid).
-The plural is oxymorons or oxymora.
+The term oxymoron is itself an oxymoron (oxy means sharp, and moron means dull).
+The plural of oxymoron is oxymorons or oxymora.

 Oxymorons are not usually mistakes.
 There is no need to avoid them.
 Often, an oxymoron is a well-accepted term with a good reason to have contradictory elements.